dbt-labs/docs.getdbt.com/website/blog/analytics-craft/2022-02-07-customer-360-view-census-playbook.md

 ---
 title: "The JaffleGaggle story: modeling a customer 360 view in dbt"
-description: "The core challenge of building a customer 360 view is identity resolution: how do you map individual users of a freemium product to potential customer accounts?"
+description: "The core challenge of building a customer 360 view is identity resolution.
+How do you map individual users of a freemium product to potential customer accounts?"
 slug: customer-360-view-identity-resolution

 authors: [dflynn]